casangi/casadocs/docs/tasks/task_plotms.rst

       -  Invalid for MeasurementSets.
       -  total electron content of an ionosphere correction CalTable, from the *FPARAM* column.
 Invalid for other CalTable types.

+   -  *‘poln’* (*‘polarization’*)

+      -  polarization IDs for CalTables.
+      -  This is the index into the number of polarizations in the first axis of the array in the *CPARAM/FPARAM* column.
+If set, the CalTable’s PolBasis keyword indicates whether the polarizations are linear (0=X, 1=Y) or circular (0=R, 1=L).
+         If PolBasis is not set, the index 0 or 1 is used.

+   -  *‘antpos’* (*‘Antenna Position’*)

+      -  antenna positions for KAntPos Jones CalTables.
+      -  The antenna positions are 0=X, 1=Y, 2=Z.

    .. rubric:: Ephemeris Axes